 If you are interested in fascinating architecture and horticulture, the Muttart Conservatory is a definite must-see.
 The three pyramid domes each hold an exotic-themed garden that houses different biomes and species of the world.
-Each pyramid transports you to a different place in the world and showcases a different theme – tropical, arid, or temperate.
 The biggest attraction at the conservatory is the giant Amorphophallus titanium, nature's tallest flowering plant, also known as the corpse flower.

 Education in Edmonton

 Edmonton is home to several renowned educational institutions, making it an ideal destination for students seeking quality education.
 Primary (Grades 1-7) and secondary education (8-12) education in Edmonton is mandatory for children aged 5 or 6 to 15 or 16 years old and is administered by Edmonton Public Schools.

 The University of Alberta, MacEwan University, and NorQuest College are just a few of the institutions that offer a wide range of programs and courses and come with global renown as reflected in their listing in Times Higher Education World University Rankings.